Traffic in Metro Manila: Road-based Public Transport

 In Metro Manila, a variety of road-based public transport, such as tricycles, taxis, buses, and jeepneys which are all privately owned "account for more than 50% of daily commuting trips, incur no subsidy, and with low productivity.”
 Meanwhile, "car travel accounts for 30% of person-km, but constitutes 72% of the road traffic in terms of PCU-km.”
 The high number of vehicles on the road, which could be attributed to the high population, is one of the contributors to traffic congestion.

 Urban planning problems

-According to renowned urban planner Jun Palafox, Metro Manila used to be an example of good urban planning until the mid-1970s.
+According to renowned urban planner Felino Palafox Jr., Metro Manila used to be an example of good urban planning until the mid-1970s.
 Palafox cited gated communities within central business districts, and the decision of local government units within the metropolitan area to "throw away" the Metro Manila Zoning Ordinance in the 1990s, as contributors to Metro Manila's urban planning "mess".